National SMSC Quality Mark Verification

 The schools is a micro-world of languages and nationalities and it was wonderful to hear and see how these are all embraced, celebrated and shared.
 And where possible, encourage parental participation.

-About SMSC
+About KHDA

 Recognising Spiritual, Moral, Social & Cultural Development